TurboGears/tg2docs/docs/turbogears/gearbox.rst

 GearBox provides commands to create new full stack projects, serve PasteDeploy based applications, initialize them and their database, run migrations and start an interactive shell to work with them.

-By default launching gearbox without any subcommand will start the interactive mode.
+Launching ``gearbox`` without a subcommand prints the top-level command help.
-This provides an interactive prompt where gearbox commands, system shell commands and python statements can be executed.
-If you have any doubt about what you can do simply run the ``help`` command to get a list of the commands available (running ``help somecommand`` will provide help for the given sub command).
+If you have any doubt about what you can do, run ``gearbox --help`` or ``gearbox help somecommand`` for detailed help for a specific subcommand.

-To have a list of all the available commands simply run ``gearbox --help``
+Some commands are contributed by the current project and become available after that project has been installed into the active Python environment.

 QuickStart
 ======================